 Please see the urodynamic study section for more information.

-Similar to prolapse, treatment options depend on life circumstances, the type of urinary incontinence and other factors such as medical conditions.
+Similar to prolapse, urinary incontinence treatment options depend on life circumstances, the causes of the urinary incontinence, type of urinary incontinence and other factors such as medical conditions.
 Conservative treatment options are always considered before surgical intervention.

 Some simple changes to lifestyle can help to reduce urinary incontinence: